pragmatic-tools/gh-actions-tutorial/README.md

 ## III.
 Ok cool, so how do I start getting value from this tool?

 The best way to figure out what GitHub actions can do for your team is to go through some examples.
-Today, we’ll be creating two GitHub actions which will (1) run unit tests and report them back on each push event (e.g. commit to a pull request) (2) run a validator that will check for an arbitrarily team defined convention for pull request titles.
+Today, we’ll be creating two GitHub actions which will:

+1. ✅ Run unit tests and report them back on each push event (e.g. commit to a pull request)
+2. ✅ Run a validator that will check for an arbitrarily team defined convention for pull request titles.

 __Pre-requisites__
 * Quicknote: All of these were tested on macOS, so there’s no guarantee it will work for Windows OS.

 1. Have a GitHub account
-2. Have node installed on your computer https://nodejs.org/en/download/
-    - This could also be installed using HomeBrew
-        - To install HomeBrew, visit https://docs.brew.sh/Installation
-        - Run `brew install node`
-4. Clone the repository https://github.com/pragmatic-tools/gh-actions-tutorial.git into your local workspace.
+2. Clone the repository https://github.com/pragmatic-tools/gh-actions-tutorial.git into your local workspace.

 __HTTPS__
 ```bash